 Headed to Portugal and looking to spend 3 days in Porto?
 Keep on reading – this Porto itinerary is exactly what you’re looking for.
 Full of all my favorite viewpoints, tons of famous blue tiles, local foods to try (Port wine, anyone?!), and of course all the fun things to include on a perfect 3 day Porto itinerary!

 It didn’t take long for me to fall in love with Porto.
 All of 10 minutes to be exact.
-Didn’t hurt that I was staying in the cutest apartment, stumbled upon the prettiest viewpoint (hardly mentioned anywhere!), and spent my first afternoon eating Portuguese hot dogs with the locals.
+Didn’t hurt that I was staying in the cutest apartment, stumbled upon the prettiest viewpoint (hardly mentioned anywhere!), and spent my first afternoon eating Portuguese hot dogs with the locals and stuffing my face with the best pasteis de nata in town.
 More on all that later.